vanilla-extracts/website/src/index.md

 Same if you're looking for a developer to commission please search someone else I'm not your gal.

+If you're looking for a tutor in math or computer science please go [to my dedicated tutoring website (FR)](https://tutorat.me)

 I love a variety of language, my languages of choice nowadays are **_Rust_** and _**OCaml**_.
 Although I do like a plethora of other languages.